abiyfantaye/DFSR/README.md

 ### Excuting the test case

-Use the following comands to run the case in `example/openTerrain` directory:
+Follow the following procedure to run the test case in `example/openTerrain` directory:

 - Generate block mesh: